Stable link to this page: https://doi.org/10.7299/X75B02M5

 So, the most confusing part is knowing when I am part of the conversation or just receiving comments from various issues that don’t involve me.

-For each repository in GitHub you can select a participation setting.
+For each repository in Github you can select a participation setting.
 The setting you choose helps determine what kinds of notifications you receive.
-To see your watch settings for your GitHub repositories: in your GitHub profile select settings > Notifications and the linked text “things you are watching” at the top right of the page.
+To see your watch settings for your Github repositories: in your Github profile select settings > Notifications and the linked text “things you are watching” at the top right of the page.

-You will see a list of all of the GitHub repositories to which you have subscribed.
+You will see a list of all of the Github repositories to which you have subscribed.
 For each one, you can choose the types of notifications you receive or not based upon the watch status you assign.

 -